 (3) Wherever possible a Special Assistant shall purchase return air ticket.

-(4) A Special Assistant, when travelling on duty by rail in
+(4) A Special Assistant, when travelling on duty

 (a) requisition at the cost of Government–